fairyeszhuo/GEO4962-2021/_episodes/05-SPARC-climatology.md

 > replace **YOUR-MODEL-NAME** by the model you choose to analyze and **YOURNAME** by your name!
 > - Follow the methodology given in this lesson and compare the results from your model data and the SPARC climatology.
 > - Your answer should contain plots of the climatologies, an explanation of what you have plotted and why, and a brief dicsussion of how the climatologies compare.
 > - Send it by email to the instructors/teachers.
-We will discuss your results in the next model practical.
+We will discuss your results in next Monday's model practical.
 >
 {: .challenge}